Program / Workshops

 7:00-8:00am

-Session 1 (ME1) – How do I use Hemadsorption Techniques in My Practice
+Session 1 (ME1) – How do I use Hemadsorption in My Practice

 Claudio Ronco and Thomas Rimmelé